 Now, let’s go look at these results.
 If we drop into here, we can see that … Let me just scroll down.
 Okay, cool.
 Here we go.
 A lead … We got a total of 39 leads in the last 14 days, so nothing to write home about yet.
 Like I said, early testing.
 We spent a total of $314 to get those 39 needs.
 That’s expensive.
 We have a cost per result is 1620.
 And this was this video that you didn’t see.
 Then, there were the other two videos here.
 One of them was $5 and 18 cents and the other one was 9.91.

 Look at these results. $7 and 39 cents for arrow, 17.63 for plus, and 13.63 for free download.
 We got 36.
-Basically what I did was I took all of these ...
-I took the headline and the video and the text, combined them into one video and now our lead cost between that control video has dropped substantially.
-Now, if I would've just went out the gate with my first inclination on the headline, on the text, and on creative, then this campaign would have fucking bombed.
-Even now it's like $6 per lead.
-I know I can drop it to four.
-I know that we can continue testing.
-I can throw some new creative in there and we can keep going to the point where we're able to get $2, $3, $4 per email lead.
+Basically what I did was I took all of these … I took the headline and the video and the text, combined them into one video, and now our lead cost between that control video has dropped substantially.
+Now, if I would’ve just went out the gate with my first inclination on the headline, on the text, and on creative, then this campaign would have fucking bombed.
+Even now it’s like $6 per lead.
+I know I can drop it to four and we can continue testing.
+I can throw some new creative in there and we can keep going to the point where we’re able to get $2, $3, $4 per email lead.
 And then we can drastically scale up the ad spend of this guy and put a bunch of people in the funnel.

 That is the idea of this testing small systems.
-If I would have looked at the overall whole, the whole campaign about conversion rate optimization and said, "That campaign blows.
-We need to start from scratch," then I'm wasting my team's time.
-I'm wasting my time.
-I'm wasting a shitload of money for all of the things that people have done to put this campaign life, would have wasted my time, but that's not the answer.
+If I would have looked at the overall whole, the whole campaign about conversion rate optimization, and said, “That campaign blows.
+We need to start from scratch,” then I’m wasting my team’s time.
+I’m wasting my time.
+I’m wasting a shitload of money for all of the things that people have done to put this campaign in life, would have wasted my time, but that’s not the answer.
 The answer is you test the small things, small high leverage activities.
 One of them is your traffic.
 And with these kinds of dynamic creative ads, then you can test very quickly and you can test a lot of stuff.
-You can test a lot of different creative, a lot of different thoughts.
-We go through and we test new strategies weekly for our clients.
+You can test a lot of different creativity, a lot of different thoughts.
+We go through and test new strategies weekly for our clients.
 You can do this and then you can maximize your conversion rate optimization on those points.